PROJECT VISION

 The area underwent a renaissance when Eagle Street Pier was built in 1989, transforming it into Brisbane’s premier riverfront dining and entertainment precinct.

-Waterfront Brisbane will amplify the rich history of the site through the heritage listed Naldham House, currently under renovation and set to become a destination dining experience.
+Waterfront Brisbane will amplify the rich history of the site through the heritage-listed, restored Naldham House and the future retail pavilions, to create a destination dining experience.

 FAQ